chengkunli96/ICP/README.md

 ```

 ## See a sample
-If you run the `part5` code, you will the result as following.
+If you run the `part5` code, you will get the result as following.
 ![part5](https://github.com/mremilien/ICP/blob/main/docs/recon.png)